baseline-dev/docs/src/content/integrations/cloudflare.md

 ## Setting up the Cloudflare credentials

-To use audit users which have access to Cloudflare, you need to create an apiToken in the Cloudflare console.
+To use audit users who have access to Cloudflare, you need to create an apiToken in the Cloudflare console.

 **Step 1.** Head to "My Profile" in the menu.